 - Leave in the fridge to set for at least two hours.

-How long will these Mousse Cups last?
+How long will this French Coffee Mousse last?

 The Coffee Mousses need to be kept in the fridge as they contain Cream and Eggs.
 They can be made ahead and store in the fridge for 2 to 3 days.